lob/address-elements/README.md

 ## Vue Usage

+We have a Vue component library too! [@lob/vue-address-autocomplete](https://www.npmjs.com/package/@lob/vue-address-autocomplete) has all of your Vue autocomplete needs.

 Similar to React, add the script tag after your address form component has rendered.
 ```jsx
 // Place this inside the component containing your address form